 Taking a Strength-based Approach

-I have learned that your attitude about health and well-being is central to starting and maintaining health-promoting behaviors.
+I have learned that one’s attitude about health and well-being is central to starting and maintaining health-promoting behaviors.
 A healthy start to developing this attitude is to be strength-based.
 That is, think about how you go about your day and see if you can identify health-behaviors that you already engage in.
 Here are some examples that people may not initially recognize as health-promoting:

 - Are you good at maintaining a routine schedule?
 Some people are good about getting up early in the morning to start their day.
 They may even have established a morning routine that works well for them.
 If there’s a way you can create a schedule for yourself that will permit inclusion of a health-promoting activity, you are off on a very good start.

 - Do you already receive eight hours of sleep nightly?
 If yes, continue to do this on a consistent basis.
-And no harm if you happen stay out late with friends from time to time.
+And no harm if you happen to stay out late with friends from time to time.

-- Do you intentionally park your car at a distance from the entrance of your work?
+- Do you intentionally park your car at a distance from the entrance to your work?
 Or, do you use the stairs and intentionally avoid using the elevator as a way of fitting some physical activity in your day?
 If so, awesome!
 (If not, I would give one of these, if not both, a try.
 In half a year’s time, you will come to greatly appreciate doing either of these two activities.
 Trust me on this!)

-As you can see, there are various simple activities that exemplify a health-promoting lifestyle, are easy to initiate, and are relatively easy to augment with other health promoting activities.
+As you can see, there are various simple activities that exemplify a health-promoting lifestyle, are easy to initiate, and are relatively easy to augment with other health-promoting pursuits.
 Given my work and family schedule, going to the gym would certainly not be convenient.
 But I am motivated to do at least one exercise activity a day that’s convenient and health promoting.
 Thus far, I have done well at avoiding the elevator in the building where I work (unless I have several packages) and make an effort to walk as much as possible.
 And I added a new activity earlier this year that was easily incorporated into my schedule.
 It is called the “plank challenge.”
 So far I’m enjoying it very much.
 It offers a brief and fun way for anyone to strengthen his or her core muscles, improve balance and posture, and test his or her limits, among other benefits.
 It’s known formally as a “plank exercise” and it is easy to find many how-to instructions and accompanying images on the web.
 The routine is short, simple and said to yield significant gains physically and mentally.
 If you are interested in giving the plank exercise a try, here is a website that includes the video that I found helpful: http://fitness.mercola.com/sites/fitness/archive/2014/12/05/5-plank-benefits.aspx.
 You may find this to be a useful exercise routine to include in their day-to-day schedule.

 The key is to learn to recognize your existing strengths-based behaviors and build upon them by doing them more often and by augmenting these practices by adding other health-promoting activities.